 In short: going fast.
 That includes racing, of course, but you don’t need to race to enjoy riding a race bike, you just need to enjoy adding the ‘swish’ of a finely-tuned bike to the sounds of the countryside.

 These bikes are good for any riding where speed is the aim, then, and that can include fast commuting, especially if you’ve a long way to go.
-Your options for carrying stuff are pretty much limited to a rucksack (or ‘bikepacking’ bags,see below) but if you choose carefully you’ll be able to find a bike that will take 25mm tyres and low-profile mudguards like Crud Road Racers or SKS Raceblade Longs, so at least you’ll get a dry bum as well as a few extra minutes in bed.
+Your options for carrying stuff are pretty much limited to a rucksack (or ‘bikepacking’ bags, see below) but even the raciest bikes will usually take 25mm or 28mm tyres along with low-profile mudguards like Crud Road Racers or SKS Raceblade Longs, so at least you’ll get a dry bum as well as a few extra minutes in bed.

 What about multi-day riding?
 With the right bags, and maybe a change of gearing to compensate for the extra weight, a race bike makes a great fast tourer.
 However, there are no rack attachment points on most race bikes, and it’s almost certainly a bad idea to bodge one on to a lightweight frame.
 You’d be adding loads that the frame’s not designed for, and the short back end of a race bike means you won’t have heel clearance anyway.